 …and a colourful, fantastically novel bookstore which honestly felt like home.

-I think we should take a moment to talk about the plant life – as someone who is pretty big on the botanical.
+I think we should take a moment to talk about the island’s plant life – speaking as someone pretty big on the botanical.
 In June, Skopelos was in full bloom.
-I loved / lived for all of the green; poking out from behind fences, climbing walls, shading walkways… It fed into the whole Meryl Streep in dungarees ‘Earth-Mother’ vibe that I channelled for the duration of the holiday.
+I loved/lived for all of the green; poking out from behind fences, climbing walls, shading walkways… It fed into the whole Meryl Streep in dungarees ‘Earth-Mother’ vibe that I channelled for the duration of the holiday.

 No visit to Skopelos is complete without an outlook of the Ekklisia Agios Ioannis Chapel.
 At this point, you honestly feel as though you’re somewhere else entirely – as silly that sounds.
-The view and setting definitely uplifts you.
-You can walk all the way up and take a peak into the interior – thankfully there’s also a hastily put together café on hand for a beautifully restoring orange juice once your feet touch the ground again.
+The view and setting uplift you.
+You can walk up and take a peek into the interior – thankfully there’s also a hastily put-together café on hand for a beautifully restoring orange juice once your feet touch the ground again.

 My fondest memories came from Finikas Restaurant, a husband and wife run kitchen with produce from their garden and the freshest ingredients to be found on the island.
-Within an intimate setting I fell for their lamb burgers, which were actually divine and served with their handcut, seasoned chips.
-Nearly got laughed out the room when I made the rookie error of asking for some ketchup (never ask for ketchup at a traditional Greek restaurant, it’s certainly not needed).
+Within an intimate setting, I fell for their lamb burgers, which were divine and served with their hand-cut, seasoned chips.
+I nearly got laughed out the room when I made the rookie error of asking for some ketchup (never ask for ketchup at a traditional Greek restaurant, it’s certainly not needed).
 The wine was also lovely – and more than affordable by the glass, leaving us very merry on the walk back.
-The owners, too, were absolutely charming.
+The owners, too, were charming.

 I’d definitely recommend poking around to discover all of the hidden away gems which make Skopelos, as an island, sparkle.
-We’re all so intent on authentic experience and it is indeed important to find places you can get lost in.
-To truly unplug, Skopelos was perfect – the evidence being that it’s taken me almost a year to write it out.
-On another note, I’m also so pleased that The Durrells is back on TV as the Spring warms up a little – a firm favourite, the show reminds me of family holidays growing up and very much makes we want to get lost in Corfu.
+We’re all so intent on authentic experiences and it is indeed important to find places you can get lost in.
+To truly unplug, Skopelos was perfect – the evidence being that it took me almost a year to write it out.
+On another note, do watch The Durrells ahead of your visit – a firm favourite of mine.
+The show reminds me of family holidays growing up and very much makes we want to get lost in Corfu, soon.
 Apparently, I’m a Margo.

-I very much hope that your plans for adventure this year unfold beautifully.
+I very much hope that your plans for adventure unfold beautifully.